butterygg/lp_analysis/stablecoin_mktcap_mktshare/usdc/2025-09-18-to-2025-10-01/il_report.md

 <details><summary>Oracle Question used to resolve metric value</summary>

 Use the DefiLlama stablecoin endpoint at https://stablecoins.llama.fi/stablecoin/2.
 Extract the circulating supply (pegged USD) series and return the value with the greatest timestamp at or before 2025-10-01 00:00:00 UTC (UTC).
-For the denominator, rank all USD-pegged stablecoins from https://stablecoins.llama.fi/stablecoins by their circulating peggedUSD value at 2025-10-01 00:00:00 UTC (UTC), select the top 12, and sum those circulating values at that same timestamp.Compute the USD Coin (USDC) market-cap share as (stablecoin circulating / aggregate circulating) * 100 and report that percentage * 100, rounded up to the nearest integer.
+For the denominator, query https://stablecoins.llama.fi/stablecoin/<id> for each of the following USD-pegged stablecoins and sum their circulating peggedUSD values at that same timestamp: Tether (USDT, id 1); USD Coin (USDC, id 2); Ethena USDe (USDe, id 146); Sky Dollar (USDS, id 209); World Liberty Financial USD (USD1, id 262); BlackRock USD (BUIDL, id 173); Ethena USDtb (USDTB, id 221); Falcon USD (USDf, id 246); PayPal USD (PYUSD, id 120); First Digital USD (FDUSD, id 119); Ripple USD (RLUSD, id 250); USDX Money USDX (USDX, id 214).
+Compute the market-cap share for that stablecoin (the one identified by stablecoin_id above) as (stablecoin circulating / aggregate circulating) * 100 and report that percentage * 100, rounded up to the nearest integer.

 </details>